albert118/Studio-Management-System/README.md

 ## Running and deploying the Production Build

 Running `docker-compose build && docker-compose up -d` will build the latest source code and deploy it behind our rerverse proxy.
 This proxy will run on completion and make the build available at https://localhost

+## The server/backend API

+Read more about the server API [here](https://github.com/albert118/Studio-Management-System/tree/master/src/server)